MOMA-CRC/ddanalyzor/README.md

 **ddanalyzor.R** uses a smoothing kernel on a positive control sample to define positive and negative droplets and a fluorescence threshold to separate these.
-This threshold is used on unknown samples - optionally after calibrating samples to similar median negative fluorescence - and hence to calculate copies per
+This threshold is used on unknown samples - optionally after calibrating samples to similar median negative fluorescence - and hence to calculate copies per well.

 ## How
 1. **Export raw fluorescence data**